Wild Seal Is Totally Obsessed With Everyone At The Beach

 “Sammy has a habit of popping up on people unexpectedly and tries to get onto their surfboard, kayak or on people’s back as they are swimming."

-Will Badman drove down to Weymouth Beach in Dorset, UK, early one morning, but it wasn’t to catch the sunrise.
-He was looking for Sammy, the friendly seal who has made the beach his home for the last nine weeks.
+When Will Badman drove down to Weymouth Beach in Dorset, UK, one morning last year, it wasn’t to catch the sunrise.
+He was looking for Sammy, the friendly seal who has made the beach his home for over two months.

 Sammy first appeared on the beach during the peak of quarantine, when few people were out of their homes.
 It seemed to be the perfect place for the young seal to fish and rest on the sand.